Skip to sub navigation Skip to main content

 We recently invested in a new business hub in Sutton in Ashfield.
 Nottingham Trent University are delivering a “graduate talent” programme from the hub, offering short-term, part funded graduate placement opportunities for local businesses.

-To help inspire residents to progress into the Science, Technology, Engineering and Mathematics (STEM) sectors, we have secured investment to improve the Sherwood Observatory Science Discovery Centre by adding a new Planetarium to the site.
+To help inspire residents to progress into the Science, Technology, Engineering and Mathematics (STEM) sectors we have secured investment to improve the Sherwood Observatory Science Discovery Centre by adding a new planetarium to the site.

 Sherwood Observatory Science Discovery Centre and Planetarium